-Ratiometric and simultaneous power supply sequencing can be implemented by connecting the resistor network of R1 and R2 shown in Figure 36 to the output of the power supply that needs to be tracked or another voltage reference source.
+Ratio-metric and simultaneous power supply sequencing can be implemented by connecting the resistor network of R1 and R2 shown in Figure 36 to the output of the power supply that needs to be tracked or another voltage reference source.
 Using Equation 7 and Equation 8, the tracking resistors can be calculated to initiate the Vout2 slightly before, after or at the same time as Vout1.
 Equation 9 is the voltage difference between Vout1 and Vout2 at the 95% of nominal output regulation.

 The deltaV variable is zero volts for simultaneous sequencing.
-To minimize the effect of the inherent SS/TR to VSENSE offset (Vssoffset) in the slow start circuit and the offset created by the pullup current source (lss) and tracking resistors, the Vssoffset and lss are included as variables in the equations.
+To minimize the effect of the inherent SS/TR to VSENSE offset (Vssoffset) in the slow start circuit and the offset created by the pullup current source (Iss) and tracking resistors, the Vssoffset and Iss are included as variables in the equations.

-To design a ratiometric start up in which the Vout2 voltage is slightly greater than the Vout1 voltage when Vout2 reaches regulation, use a negative number in Equation 7 through Equation 9 for deltaV.
-Equation 9 results in a positive number for applications in which Vout2 is slightly lower than Vout1 when Vout2 regulation is achieved.
+To design a ratio-metric start up in which the Vout2 voltage is slightly greater than the Vout1 voltage when Vout2 reaches regulation, use a negative number in Equation 7 through Equation 9 for deltaV.
+Equation 9 will result in a positive number for applications which the Vout2 is slightly lower than Vout1 when Vout2 regulation is achieved.

-Because the SS/TR pin must be pulled below 40 mV before starting after an EN, UVLO, or thermal shutdown fault, careful selection of the tracking resistors is needed to ensure device restart after a fault.
+Since the SS/TR pin must be pulled below 40mV before starting after an EN, UVLO or thermal shutdown fault, careful selection of the tracking resistors is needed to ensure the device will restart after a fault.
 Make sure the calculated R1 value from Equation 7 is greater than the value calculated in Equation 10 to ensure the device can recover from a fault.

 As the SS/TR voltage becomes more than 85% of the nominal reference voltage the Vssoffset becomes larger as the slow start circuits gradually handoff the regulation reference to the internal voltage reference.
-The SS/TR pin voltage needs to be greater than 1.3 V for a complete handoff to the internal voltage reference as shown in Figure 23.
+The SS/TR pin voltage needs to be greater than 1.3V for a complete handoff to the internal voltage reference as shown in Figure 23.